Starbucks Bulletproof Coffee

 Starbucks espressos are a low-carb option, whether you choose the solo with 1 gram of carbs or the doppio with 2 grams.

-Add a splash of milk and the carbs in an espresso don’t go up too dramatically.
+Add a splash of milk, and the carbs in an espresso don’t increase too dramatically.
 An espresso macchiato solo comes in at 1.2 carb grams, and an espresso macchiato doppio will give you 2.4 grams.

 Starbucks mochas are loaded with sugar, and a 16-ounce cup delivers a hefty 43 grams of carbohydrates.